-At the thirty-third meeting of the Committee on 27th September, 1947, in response to a request by the representative of Denmark for amplification of Respondent's proposal regarding maintenance of the status quo, the representative of the Union of South Africa explained that:
+At the thirty-third meeting of the Committee on 27th September, 1947, in response to a request by the representative of Denmark for amplification of Respondent's proposal regarding maintenance of the status quo, the representative of the Union of South Africa. explained that:

 "the annual report which his Government would submit on South West Africa would contain the same type of information on the Territory as is required for Non-Self-Governing Territories under Article 73 (e) of the Charter.
 It was the assumption of his Government, he said, that the report would not be considered by the Trusteeship Council and would not be dealt with as if a trusteeship agreement had in fact been concluded.
-He further explained that, since the League of Nations had ceased to exist, the right to submit petitions could no longer be exercised, since that right presupposes a jurisdiction which would only exist where there is a right of control or supervision, and in the view of the Union of South Africa no such jurisdiction is vested in the United Nations with regard to South West Africa".
+He further explained that, since the League of Nations had ceased to exist, the right to submit petitions could no longer be exercised, since that right presupposes a jurisdiction which would only exist where there is a right of control or supervision, and in the view of the Union of South Africa no such jurisdiction is vested in the United Nations with regard to South West Africa". \

 7. In November, 1947, the South African representative dealt in the General Assembly with the question of an alleged moral obligation to submit a trusteeship agreement-a contention based, firstly, on the fact that all other Mandated territories had been placed under the Trusteeship System or had been offered independence, and secondly, on resolutions of the General Assembly of 9th February 3 and 14th December, 4 1946.
-He again stressed the many and material respects in which South West Africa differed from other Mandated territories, and emphasised that Respondent would be acting in defiance of the wishes of the vast majority of the inhabitants if a trusteeship agreement were concluded.
-He added that, whereas the resolution of 9th February, 1946, conveyed an invitation, and that of 14th December, 1946, a recommendation, that a trusteeship agreement be submitted in respect of South West Africa, his Government had "conscientiously performed" its duty in giving "most anxious consideration" to the recommendation, but could not accede thereto.
-1
+He again stressed the many and material respects in which South West Africa differed from other Mandated territories, and emphasised that Respondent would be acting in defiance of the wishes of the vast majority of

-U.N.
+&lt;sup>1 U.N.
 Doc.
 A/334/Add.
 I, in G.A., O.R., Second Sess., Fourth Comm., pp. 136-38.

-U.N.
+&lt;sup>1 U.N.
 Doc.
 A/422, in G.A., O. R., Second Sess., Plenary Meetings, Vol. II, p.
 1538.

-2 G.A.
-Resolution XI(1), in U.N.
+G.A.
+Resolution X1(1), in U.N.
 Doc.
 A/64, p.
+13.

-13. 4 G.A.
-Resolution 65(I).
+• G.A.
+Resolution 65(1).